wplusr/wplusr.github.io/README.md

 ✨ building dynamic web apps with firebase.

-📊 wrangling & analyzing data for insights in Colab.
+📊 wrangling & analyzing data for insights in colab.

 🤖 integrating ai for productivity.